Kolten Wong Player Props: Mariners vs. Rays

 - Wong is hitting .162 with four doubles, a home run and 13 walks.

-- Wong has driven in a run in 10 games this season (21.7%), including two games with multiple runs batted in.
+- In 10 games this season (21.7%), Wong has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.